kresschaan/reqres-web-application/README.md

 4. Install dependencies using npm install or yarn install on the backend folder or directory.
 5. Type and run the command npm start in the terminal.

+### Testing

+Endpoints are tested using Jest and Supertest for the APIs.

-Running Test
+Running the test:

-1. To execute the test enter
+1. To execute the test open the terminal window.
+2. Type and run the command npm test.

 ### How to Use